Posted on 03/02/2014 by Yvonne McCarthy / No Comments / Leave a Comment »

 Who is Bariatric Girl?

 Musician, Artist, Photographer,computer geek and weight loss surgery aficionado.
 On March 30th, 2001, I had weight loss surgery weighing in at 260 pounds.
-Since that day I have lost and maintained a 130 pounds.
+Since that day I have lost and maintained a 130 pound loss.
 I am a passionate animal lover, I play guitar and sing, play piano, cello, a bit of drums and the recorder (kinda like a flute).
 I love putting my photography and music together on video and I’m a craft making fool.
-My signature quote: I’m here for each of you…to hold your hand as I walk down the road ahead of you.
-When I see the bumps in the road, I’ll tell you where they are and that…Read More »
+What best describes what I do: I’m here for each of you…to hold your hand as I walk down the road ahead of you.
+When I see the bumps in the road, I’ll tell you where…Read More »

 Search Bariatric Girl